U.S. 'Barefoot Bandit' gets 6 1/2 years for crime spree

 SEATTLE A serial thief nicknamed the "Barefoot Bandit" was sentenced on Friday to 6 1/2 years in prison for charges stemming from a sensational, two-year crime spree.

-U.S. District Judge Richard Jones sentenced Colton Harris-Moore, 20, to 78 months in federal prison after he pleaded guilty in June to seven federal charges, including interstate transportation of two stolen airplanes and a yacht, two bank burglaries, possessing a firearm as a fugitive and piloting an aircraft without a valid license.
+U.S. District Judge Richard Jones sentenced Colton Harris-Moore, 20, to 78 months in federal prison after he pleaded guilty in June to seven federal charges, including interstate transportation of two stolen airplanes and a yacht, a bank burglary, possessing a firearm as a fugitive and piloting an aircraft without a valid license.

 Last month in state court in Coupeville, Washington, Harris-Moore was sentenced to 87 months for 33 crimes ranging from residential burglary to attempting to elude police.